-To illustrate the prohibition described above, the following are possible examples of price sensitive information which, if made available to the market, may be likely to materially affect the price or value of the Company's securities:
+To illustrate the prohibition described above, the following are possible examples of price sensitive information which, if made available to the market, may be likely to materially affect the price of the Company's securities:

-- (a) the Company considering a major acquisition or disposal of assets; - (b) a material claim against the Company or other unexpected liability;
+- (a) the Company considering a major acquisition; - (b) the threat of major litigation against the Company; - (c) the Company's revenue and profit or loss results materially exceeding (or falling short of) the market's expectations;

-- (c) the Company's financial performance materially exceeding (or falling short of) budget or the market's expectations; - (d) an actual or proposed takeover or merger; - (e) a material change in debt, liquidity or cash flow; - (f) a significant new development proposal (e.g. new product or technology); - (g) entry into or termination of a material contract; - (h) a management or business restructuring proposal; - (i) a proposed dividend or a change in dividend policy; or - (j) an actual or proposed change to the Company's capital structure.
+- (d) a material change in debt, liquidity or cash flow; - (e) a significant new development proposal (e.g. new product or technology); - (f) the grant or loss or a major contract; - (g) a management or business restructuring proposal; - (h) a share issue proposal; - (i) an agreement or option to acquire an interest in a mining tenement, or to enter into a joint venture or farm-in or farm-out arrangement in relation to a mining tenement; and - (j) significant discoveries, exploration results, or changes in reserve/resource estimates from mining tenements in which the Company has an interest.